12 Tempting Afternoon Teas in Newcastle

 Malmaison, Quayside

 Put simply, Malmaison is a must-do for for fans of afternoon tea.
-While they offer a classic cream tea (featuring scones, Victoria sponge and other sweet treats) costing £16.50, the Mal Afternoon Tea is where it's at.
-A re-imagining of the classic afternoon tea priced at £29.50, it's packed with savoury fare like sliders, wraps, prawn cocktails and the like plus sweet eats including the obligatory scone teamed with decadent tarts and sundaes.
-Both come with a wide selection of teas, but you can upgrade to include cocktails, prosecco and champagne for a few extra quid and with vegetarian, nut-free and gluten-free options available, nobody has to miss out.
+While they offer a cream tea (featuring scones and other sweet treats) costing £18.50, the "Nouveu Classic" Afternoon Tea is where it's at.
+A re-imagining of the classic afternoon tea priced at £29.50, it's packed with savoury fare like sliders, fried chicken and the like, plus sweet eats including the obligatory scone teamed with decadent desserts.
+It comes with a wide selection of teas, but you can upgrade to include a cocktail and glass of prosecco for a few extra quid and with vegan and gluten-free options available, nobody has to miss out.

 The Vermont Hotel, Castle Garth

-Head to the magnificent Vermont Hotel for a selection of afternoon tea options in its swanky surrounds served daily between 1pm and 4pm.
-There’s a cream tea for £9.95 per person – including a scone and all the fixings plus a tea or coffee - or you can go all out with the traditional afternoon tea which offers a selection of sandwiches, scones and sweet treats plus a hot drink for £22.95 per person with the option to add a glass of bubbly for a little extra.
+Head to the magnificent Vermont Hotel for a selection of afternoon tea options in its swanky surrounds served daily between 12pm and 4pm.
+There’s a cream tea for £9.95 per person – including a scone and all the fixings plus a tea or coffee - or you can go all out with the traditional afternoon tea which offers a selection of sandwiches, scones and sweet treats plus a hot drink for £25.95 per person with the option to add a glass of bubbly for a little extra.
 Think afternoon tea is just for ladies?
-Think again, because The Vermont Hotel also offers a gentleman's afternoon tea featuring scotch eggs, mini-burgers, pork pies and more.
+Think again, because The Vermont Hotel also offers a gentleman's afternoon tea featuring scotch eggs, mini-burgers and more.

 Hotel du Vin, City Road